The Vile Village: Plot

 Mr. Poe receives a brochure about a program where villages have signed up to communally raise children—the Baudelaires choose the village V.F.D., an abbreviation which the Quagmire children communicated to them while being kidnapped at the end of The Austere Academy.
 The village has a large number of unusual rules, created by the Council of Elders: their newest rule, outlawing villains, is meant to keep out Count Olaf.
 The children will live with the village's handyman, Hector.
 He tells them that the initials stand for the Village of Fowl Devotees—in reference to the large number of crows which follow very specific roosting patterns.
-At sunset they fly to Nevermore Tree, outside Hector's house.
+At sunset they fly to the Nevermore Tree, outside Hector's house.

-Hector shows the children a couplet he found underneath Nevermore Tree, which resembles Isadora Quagmire's style of poetry.
+Hector shows the children a couplet he found underneath the Nevermore Tree, which resembles Isadora Quagmire's style of poetry.
 The children stay awake to see if any more messages arrive, and discover a second couplet the next morning.
-Along with Hector, they do chores for individual townspeople.
+Along with Hector, they do chores for individual villagers.
 After cleaning the crow-shaped Fowl Fountain, a council member tells them that Count Olaf has been captured by the new Chief of Police, Officer Luciana.
 Though the imprisoned man has a unibrow and a tattoo of an eye on his left ankle, he is not Count Olaf.
 He says that his name is Jacques.
 Nonetheless, the villagers plan to burn him at the stake—the punishment for breaking one of the town's rules.

-Violet helps Hector with last-minute fixes to an invention he has been working on, against the rules of the town: a self-sustaining hot air mobile home so that he can fly away from the town and live up in the air.
+Violet helps Hector with last-minute fixes to an invention he has been working on, against the rules of the village: a self-sustaining hot air mobile home so that he can fly away from the town and live up in the air.
 The next morning, after the children find another couplet, Count Olaf has arrived, disguised as Detective Dupin, and Jacques is dead.
 Olaf frames the children, who are jailed and will be burned at the stake the next day.
 He plans to smuggle one of them away to steal their fortune.